Tabiul-Ifty/Virtual_Power_Plant/virtual-power-plant/Project_ReadME.txt

 ######Running Tests#######

-Run mvn test to execute unit and integration tests or Right Click to the Root folder and Click Run 'All Tests'
+Run mvn test to execute unit and integration tests or Right Click on the Root folder and Click Run 'All Tests'

 ######Additional Features#######